KendrickHardy11/Front-End-Ecommerce-Site/README.md

 - **Product Catalog:** Browse through a wide range of products conveniently categorized for easy navigation.

-- **Product Details:** View detailed information about each product, including images, descriptions, and pricing.
+- **Product Details:** View information about each product, including images, descriptions, and pricing.

 - **Add to Cart:** Easily add products to your cart for seamless shopping.